How To Use NFC On iPhone

 Although the first NFC-enabled smartphones were released in 2008, Apple only started to equip all newer iPhone models with an NFC module since the iPhone 6.
-Accordingly, the following iPhone models feature an NFC chip: iPhone 6, iPhone 6 Plus, iPhone 6s, iPhone 6s Plus, iPhone SE, iPhone 7, iPhone 7 Plus, iPhone 8, iPhone 8 Plus, iPhone X, iPhone XS, iPhone XS Max and iPhone XR.
-However, NFC tags can only be read as of the iPhone 7, older models do not support this function.
+Accordingly, the following iPhone models feature an NFC chip:iPhone 6, iPhone 6 Plus, iPhone 6s, iPhone 6s Plus, iPhone SE, iPhone 7, iPhone 7 Plus, iPhone 8, iPhone 8 Plus, iPhone X, iPhone XS, iPhone XS Max, iPhone XR as well as the iPhone 11 and iPhone 11 Pro (Max)

 How does NFC work on the iPhone?

-However, the “Core NFC” framework introduced by Apple in autumn 2017 marks a turning point in terms of NFC on the iPhone.
-Via this framework, Apple has opened the NFC function on the iPhone for app developers.
-All iPhone models from iPhone 7 on can read NFC tags using an NFC reader app.
-In combination with such an app, users are able to scan NFC tags with their iPhone, e.g. to get further information on specific products in the supermarket or to get information on exhibits in the museum.
+In combination with such an app, users are also able to scan NFC tags with their iPhone, e.g. to get further information on specific products in the supermarket or to get information on exhibits in the museum.
 When active, the app will display a scan sheet if there is a tag to be scanned.

-On the iPhone XS (Max) and the iPhone XR, NFC tags can be scanned without having to start the NFC reader app first.
+On the iPhone XS (Max), the iPhone XR as well as the iPhone 11 and the iPhone 11 Pro (Max) NFC tags can be scanned without having to start the NFC reader app first.
 This “Background Tag Reading” (as Apple calls it) happens automatically whenever the iPhone screen is illuminated.
+The iPhone then keeps a constant eye out for the corresponding signals in the background.
 Once a tag is detected, a notification will appear on the screen prompting the user to open the item in the respective NFC reader app.
-However, the NFC tag must contain an URL.
-If content other than URLs is to be read, an NFC reader app still must be opened first.